riv-dev/code_checker/README.md

 - Closing tags must have opening tags
 - Void tags should not have closing tags
 - Validity of void tags
-- Basic syntax errors such as stray < or > characters

 ## Directions to run as a tool on the command line
 ### Install the tool